 - In a large pan, add butter and melt over medium heat.
 Add the brown sugar and stir to combine.

 - Keeping heat at medium, add the pecans and toss.
-Let pecans candy in the butter/sugar mixture for 6-7 minutes, stirring every minute.
+Let pecans candy in the butter/sugar mixture for 5-9 minutes, stirring frequently.
 The mixture should bubble and thicken to a sticky syrup, coating the nuts.
+Remove from heat right away once the syrup thickens.

 - Pour nuts in a single layer on a parchment or foil lined baking sheet to cool.
 After 10-15 minutes, the mixture will harden enough to break into desired-sized pieces.